Iqbalfachrian/katalon-api-testing-samples/README.md

 3. Run the test cases as per your requirements.
 4. View the test results and reports within Katalon Studio.

+**Note:** I have moved to a new branch named `main`.
+This branch will be used to develop new features and fix problems.
+Please refer to this branch for the latest changes.

 ## Contribution

 Open contributions are welcome for improving this project.
 If you find any issues or have suggestions for improvement, please create an "Issue" or "Pull Request" on this GitHub repository.